geekNero/Credenz/README.md

 # Credenz
-This is a website built in Django for round 2 of an event called **"Reverse Coding"** from the annual tech fest of PISB called Credenz.
+This is a website built in Django for round 2 of an event called **"Reverse Coding"** for the annual tech fest of PISB called Credenz.

 The event has the following format:

-    i) Participant is given a set of questions according to the criteria wether he or she is a junior or senior.
+    i) Participant is given a set of questions according to the criteria whether he or she is a junior or senior.

     ii) Each question has an input box and an output box.
 The participant has to provide a single input based on the instructions given just above these boxes and press run.